Rest In Peace Watoto 1969 – 2014

 In over 34,000 sightings of elephants [in the wild] not one elephant has been seen swaying rhythmically back and forth or showing other neurotic behavior— ultimately caused by lack of space.”

 We believe, as do 66% of Seattleites that people can learn about elephants and their conservation from a non-live elephant exhibit.
 Seattle is perfectly positioned to lead the way with an innovative, educational experience that is also fun.
-Woodland Park Zoo has a unique opportunity to be leaders in compassion and teach our children an incredible lesson in science by releasing Bamboo, Chai and Watoto to a sanctuary.
+Woodland Park Zoo has a unique opportunity to be leaders in compassion and teach our children an incredible lesson in science by releasing Bamboo and Chai to a sanctuary.

 Allowing the elephants to live out their lives at a sanctuary is the ethical and humane decision of an enlightened zoo, government, and community.